Yuvaranig0704/Crop_production_prediction/README.md

-# Crop_production_prediction
+#Predicting Crop Production Based on Agricultural Data

-Predicting Crop Production Based on Agricultural Data Project Overview
+Project Overview

 This project focuses on forecasting crop production using historical agricultural data.
 By analyzing trends in area harvested, yield, and crop type across regions and years, the goal is to build a regression model that predicts crop production (in tons).
 The results support data-driven decision-making in agriculture, food security, supply chain planning, and policy formulation.

 Objectives